danielmkarlsson/Post-scarcity/README.md

 # Post-scarcity
-Music for VCS3 and Karplus-Strong synthesis
+Music for VCS3 and Karplus-Strong synthesis.